gtmtechltd/terragrunt-poc/README.md

 Comments:

-* A `foreach` on either terraform providers, or terragrunt generate blocks would help with the need to generate dynamic code - and make it more readable.
+* A `for_each` on either terraform providers, or terragrunt generate blocks would help with the need to generate dynamic code - and make it more readable.
+There are issues in both terraform and terragrunt githubs to request this feature, but there has been no sign of an impending implementation for a long time.

 Does it work?: